leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 ```

 ## **2. Defining the main model**
-Now that we have the prediction head, we need to define a model class that wires the prediction head and the pLM together so that we can backpropagate through both in our supervised training.
-In the below example, we define a model that can be used with both protein-level and residue-level predictions, and both classification and regression tasks.
-As mentioned in the previous post, each of these cases require different loss functions.
-To help with this, let's first define `TaskType` Enum class.
+Now that we have the prediction head, we need to define the model class that wires the prediction head and the pLM, allowing backpropagation through both during the supervised training.
+In the below example, we define a model that can handle both protein-level and residue-level predictions, as well as both classification and regression tasks.
+As mentioned in the previous post, each of these cases requires a different loss functions.
+To support this, let's first define the `TaskType` Enum class.  /

 ```python
 from enum import Enum